-Extra tender Instant Pot Beef Tips is the ultimate comfort food with tender chunks of beef smothered in a rich brown gravy.
-Serve this dish over mashed potatoes, egg noodles or even rice for a satisfying, filling meal the whole family will love!
+Instant Pot Beef Tips are the ultimate comfort food with tender chunks of beef smothered in a rich, brown gravy.
+Serve this dish over mashed potatoes, egg noodles, or even rice for a satisfying, filling meal the whole family will love!

 There are many different cuts of beef that can be labeled as beef tips at the grocery store.
-In this recipe for Instant Pot Beef Tips, you will want to choose a type of beef that is tender and will cook quickly for optimal results.
+In this recipe for instant pot beef tips, you’ll want to choose a type of beef that is tender and will cook quickly for optimal results.

 - Beef Tips